Twins Daily's Seth Stohs [PODCAST]

 Twins Daily’s Seth Stohs [PODCAST]

-The Twins have won four of their past five games heading into Tuesday's contest with the Milwaukee Brewers at Target Field (7:10 p.m., WJON).
-The Twins are 15-8 on the season.
+The Minnesota Twins are sitting atop the entire American League with a 20-10 record after beating Cleveland Monday night.
+Despite a bevvy of injured players, the Twins soldier on and continue to win games.

-Twins Daily's Seth Stohs joins us every Tuesday on WJON's "Hang Up and Listen."
-This week, Seth discusses Mitch Garver and Luis Arraez's struggles, who the Twins' ace is at this point in the season, Rocco Baldelli's bullpen usage and more.
+Twins Daily writer Seth Stohs joins WJON's "Hang Up and Listen" every Tuesday to talk baseball.
+This week, Seth talks about the Twins catching situation, the emergence of Jorge Alcala, Miguel Sano's recent hot streak, how the team should handle the pitching injuries and more.

-"Hang Up and Listen" airs Monday through Friday from 1-2 p.m. on WJON.
+"Hang Up and Listen" airs Monday through Friday at 1 p.m. on WJON.